What Are Chronic Hiccups?

 Eating difficulty

-Hiccups during meals cause dysphagia, risk of aspiration, and reduced caloric intake, which may lead to malnutrition.
+Hiccups during meals cause dysphagia, aspiration risk, and reduced caloric intake, which may lead to malnutrition.

 2. 02